Animalbooth: multimodal feature enhancement for animal subject personalization: Methodology

 where $m(0)=\frac{1}{\sqrt{2}}$ and $m(\gamma)=1$ for ($\gamma>0$).

-Different frequency bands of the DCT spectrum encode distinct visual attributes.
+Different frequency bands of the DCT spectrum encode distinct visual attributes: low-frequency components capture global structure and identity-related morphology, while high-frequency components encode fine textures and edges.
 We design four types of DCT filters (masks) for mini-pass, low-pass, mid-pass, and high-pass filtering to manipulate visual properties from coarse structures to fine textures.

 These filters are multiplied by $\mathbf{F}_{DCT}$ to extract features in specific frequency bands, denoted as $\mathbf{F}_{filtered}=\mathbf{F}_{DCT}\times Mask_{*}$.
 Finally, a 2D Inverse DCT (IDCT) is applied to convert $\mathbf{F}_{filtered}$ back to the spatial domain, yielding the control signal $\mathbf{C}_{freq}$: